vdhamer/Photo-Club-Hub/.github/README.md

 away using Apple's Core Data framework.

-Because the data in the app's local database is in principle available online, the app *could* have chosen to fetch that data over the network whenever the app is launched.
+Because the data in the app's local database is in principle available online, the app *could* have chosen to fetch that data over the network each time the app is launched.
-By using a database, however, the app starts up quicker because, at launch, the app can already display the database as left behind by the previous session.
+By using a database, however, the app starts up quicker because, at launch, the app can already display the database content as it was at the end of the previous session.
 That data might be a bit outdated, but is should be accurate enough to start off with.

 To handle any data updates, an asynchrous call fetches the current version of the data over the network.